i-on-project/core/docs/api/courses.md

   - unsafe
   - not templated

-* `search`:  search for the collection's items.
+* `search`: find groups of courses matching the specified parameters
   - safe
-  - templated
+  - not templated

 ## Fields
 The following fields are parameters of the action `search`: